econnet/econ/econ-1.0.rst

 The `LE`_ is per product.
 A new version of the product has the same `LE`_, but possibly a changed econ lattice.

+`LE`_ ownership is summarized over all versions.

+Profit distribution is per version.
+A version that is never sold does not produce profit.

 .. _`di`: